AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

 [**Cart thumbnails**](#cart-thumbnails)  - Configure the cart thumbnail options to determine the thumbnails displayed in the cart for grouped or configurable products.

-[**Gift options**](#gift-options) - Configure gift options to determine if customers can add a gift message or greeting card, and if gift wrapping options that are available.
+[**Gift options**](#gift-options) - Configure gift options to determine if customers can add a gift message or greeting card, and if gift-wrapping options that are available.

 >[!NOTE]
 >